WordPress plugin and theme developers often use transients API to store timely information in your WordPress database.

 Are WordPress transients like cookies?

-From here you will see a list of transients stored in your WordPress database.
+Upon activation, you need to go to Tools » Transients in your WordPress dashboard.
+From here, you will see a list of transients stored in your WordPress database.

 This page lets you perform the following bulk actions:

-- Delete expired transients
+- Delete expired transients.

-- Delete all transients
+- Delete all transients.

 Right next to the name column, you’ll see the value for each particular transient.
-The transients value could be an object, array, number or alphanumeric string as the value.
+The transients value could be an object, array, number, or alphanumeric string as the value.

 You’ll also see an expiration time for each transient.
 Some of them may not have an expiration time set and will be displayed as ‘Does not expire’.